azrang/PCB/README.md

 These are all the PCBS I've helped designed or designed so far.
 Included are:

 ~ @ my first full time job ~
-*SLIGHT flex, this was all designed, assembled, and working in one month.
-I was solo Electronics Engineer.*
+* all designed, assembled, and working in one month as solo electronics engineer *
 1) Node Board: A 4-layer board which utilizes ESP32-S3 WROOM to monitor the machine; uses CANBus between each node board for communication; controls various hat boards by attaching to the GPIOs on the bottom.
 2) 12V Hat Board: controls whether 12V is applied to high current loads using a high side switch.
 3) 120VAC Hat Board: controls whether 120VAC is applied using triacs, optocoupler triac drivers, and a snubber circuit, for inductive loads.